Your personal data – what is it?

 Most of our data is processed because it is necessary for our legitimate interests, or the legitimate interests of a third party (such as another data controller).
 We will always take into account your interests, rights and freedoms.

-Special Cases Limited processes data where it is necessary for the performance of a contract with you, or to take steps to enter into a contract.
-An example of this would be processing your data in connection with a purchase you have made, refund you have requested or a delivery to be made.
+We also process data where it is necessary for the performance of a contract with you, or to take steps to enter into a contract.
+An example of this would be processing your data in connection with a tenancy agreement we have with you, or a purchase you have made.

 Where your information is used other than in accordance with one of these legal bases, we will first obtain your consent to that use.